LCAV/audioROS/README.md

 ![The Crazylie drone and e-puck robot in front of the EPFL logo](doc/epuck-drone.png)

-This repository contains the ROS2-powered stack to do audio processing for sound source localization on robots.
-The system was tested on the Crazyflie drone 2.1 and the e-puck2 robot.
+This repository contains the ROS2-powered stack to do audio processing for sound-based localization on robots.
+The system was tested on the Crazyflie drone 2.1 and the e-puck2 robot, shown in the image above.

 ## Installation

 The repository was built for Ubuntu 20.04 (Focal Fossa) with ROS2 (Galactic) and Python 3.8.12.
-If you are testing with newer versions and run into problems please do not hesitate to get in touch (e-mail or pull request).

-Make sure to clone this repo including submodules(including datasets) by running
+To install, make sure to clone this repo including submodules (e.g. datasets) by running
 ```
 git clone --recurse-submodules https://github.com/LCAV/audioROS
 ```